jgpuckering/PrimesExperiments/AAA_README.txt

 The scripts contain their own benchmark code following Dave's design.
 A timer is set and run_sieve() is called repeatedly until 5 seconds has elapsed.
 Then statistics are reported.
+Most scripts have command line options to control sieve size or run a set number of passes.

 To achieve more reliable results, I turned of Wi-Fi, LAN networking and Bluetooth during the test period.

-I used the NYTProfile module from CPAN to do detailed profiling of each script execution and saved the results as HTML in folders named nytprof_<script>.
+I also used the NYTProfile module from CPAN to do detailed profiling save the results as HTML.
 The instructions are as follows:

     perl -d:NYTProfile <script>.pl
     nytprofhtml -o nytprof_<script>